 All freshman application requirements including but not limited to deadlines, application costs, special admissions requirements and online application procedures are online at salemstate.edu/admissions.
 Back to Top

-Salem State University welcomes approximately 1000 transfer students each year.
+Salem State University welcomes approximately 500 transfer students each year.
 Transfer students represent various community colleges, two-year private colleges and four-year public and private colleges and universities.
 Our goal is to provide a barrier-free transition and we strive to accommodate students’ individual needs.
-For information on transfer opportunities and the transfer of credit at Salem State University, please see the Transfer Services section of the catalog.
+For information on transfer opportunities and the transfer of credit at Salem State University, please visit the Transfer Applicants page.